PlummersSoftwareLLC/Primes/PrimeCSharp/solution_1/README.md

 Commandline: `dotnet build -c release` from within the solution directory.
 The output will be placed in `.\bin\x64\Release\net6.0\`.

-Docker: Run the Docker build process from within Visual Studio, or use the `docker build` command from the commandline.
+Docker: From the commandline, in the `PrimeCSharp\solution_1` directory, run `docker build -t PrimeCSharp_1 .`

 ## Run instructions

 If you run from Visual Studio, you can put commandline arguments in the debug tab of the project properties.
-Right-click on the project, select `Properties`, and under `Debug` you can enter the commandline arguments in the debug launch profiles.

 You can run it without the debugger attaching to the process by hitting Ctrl-F5.

-To run the Docker container, use the command `docker run -rm primecsharps1 [options]`, using the options provided below.
+To run the Docker container, use the command `docker run -rm PrimeCSharp_1 [options]`, using the options provided below.

 ## Options